 - 1. MedianStringSearch(DNA, t, n, l)

-- 2. bestMotif \leftarrow ""
+- 2. bestMotif ← ""

-- 3. bestDistance $\leftarrow t \times l$
+- 3. bestDistance $\leftarrow$ t × l

-- 4. for each l-mer, s, from "aaa...a" to "ttt...t"
+- 4. for each l-mer, s, from "AAA...A" to "TTT...T"

 - 5. if TotalDistance(s, DNA) < bestDistance

 - 6. bestDistance ← TotalDistance(s, DNA)

-- 7. bestMotif \leftarrow s
+- 7. bestMotif $\leftarrow$ s

 - 8. return bestMotif

-Equivalent Problems
+Are these Equivalent Problems?

-- Motif Finding Problem = Median String Problem - The Motif Finding is a maximization problem while Median String is a minimization problem - However, the Motif Finding problem and Median String problem are computationally equivalent (they give the same output for a common input) - Need to show that minimizing TotalDistance is equivalent to maximizing Score
+- Motif Finding Problem

+Median String Problem? - Note: Motif Finding is a maximization problem while Median String is a minimization problem - If Motif Finding problem and Median String problem are computationally equivalent they must give the same output for a common input - How do you prove it?

+Need to show that minimizing TotalDistance is equivalent to maximizing Score

-We're looking for the same thing
+They're looking for the same thing